 Power steering adds to the pleasure of driving this great car.
 The standard V8 was a 283 but this car is fitted with the more powerful of two 348 cubic inch V8 engines – the Turbo-Thrust with tri-power (3 x 2 barrel carburetors) – giving 280 horsepower.

-This is paired with a Powerglide automatic transmission.
-This combination would have cost an additional $408 back in the day.
+This has since been paired with a 4-speed manual transmission.
+However, when leaving the factory with a Powerglide automatic transmission, it was a combination that would have cost an additional $408 back in the day.

 SOME AVAILABLE CHEVROLET OPTIONS IN 1958